Low Libido in Men: Causes & UK Online Doctor Help

 Key points

-- Low libido is common and not always testosterone-related.
+- Low libido is common and not always hormone support-related.

 - Stress, sleep, relationship issues and medication often contribute.